 In February 2018, the FASB issued ASU 2018-02, Income Statement - Reporting Comprehensive Income: Reclassification of Certain Tax effects from Accumulated Other Comprehensive Income.
-This guidance allows for the reclassification from accumulated other comprehensive income to retained earnings for the stranded tax effects arising from the change in the reduction of the U.S. federal statutory income tax rate from 35% to 21%.
+This guidance allows for the reclassification from accumulated other comprehensive income to retained earnings for the stranded tax effects arising from the change in the reduction of the United States ("U.S.") federal statutory income tax rate from 35% to 21%.
 This guidance is effective for annual reporting period beginning after December 15, 2018, including interim periods, with early adoption permitted.
 The Company will adopt this guidance on January 1, 2019 and does not anticipate a material reclassification between its accumulated other comprehensive loss and accumulated deficit upon adoption.

-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.This guidance requires that financial assets measured at amortized cost be presented at the net amount expected to be collected.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+This guidance requires that financial assets measured at amortized cost be presented at the net amount expected to be collected.
 The measurement of expected credit losses is based on historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability.
 This guidance is effective for the annual reporting period beginning after December 15, 2019, including interim periods within that reporting period.
 The Company is currently evaluating the impact on its consolidated financial statements upon the adoption of this guidance.

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02").
 Under this guidance, an entity is required to recognize right-of-use assets and lease liabilities on its balance sheet and disclose key information about leasing arrangements.
 This guidance offers specific accounting guidance for a lessee, a lessor and sale and leaseback transactions.
 Lessees and lessors are required to disclose qualitative and quantitative information about leasing arrangements to enable a user of the financial statements to assess the amount, timing and uncertainty of cash flows arising from leases.
-This guidance is effective for the annual reporting period beginning after December 15, 2018, including interim periods within that reporting period, and requires a modified retrospective adoption, with early adoption permitted.
-The Company will adopt this guidance as of January 1, 2019 and is currently evaluating the related accounting, transition, disclosure requirements and the impact on its consolidated financial statements upon the adoption of this guidance.
+In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements ("ASU 2018-11"), which provides entities the option to initially apply ASU 2016-02 at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+ASU 2018-02 and ASU 2018-11 are effective for the annual reporting period beginning after December 15, 2018, including interim periods within that reporting period.
+The Company will adopt this guidance as of January 1, 2019 and is currently in the preliminary stages of gathering data and assessing the impact of the new lease accounting standard.
+The Company anticipates that the adoption of this guidance will result in additional assets and liabilities being recorded on its consolidated balance sheet.